 USE MULCH: Mulch is a huge water saver!
 Not only does mulch help prevent weed growth, but it also helps to reduce heat and retain the moisture in the topsoil so what little water is used, lasts longer.

 THE RIGHT PLANTS: When choosing plants for a xeriscape or rock garden, you will want to focus on finding hardy drought tolerant plants.
 Native species are best but not required.
-We’ve put together a list of zone 3 hardy plants we know to be drought tolerant once established, hold on to your garden gloves, it’s long!
-Which is great for options, but might also feel a little overwhelming.
+We’ve put together a list of zone 3 hardy plants we know to be drought tolerant once established.
+Hold on to your garden gloves, it’s long!
+That is great for options, but might also feel a little overwhelming.
 To narrow your options, consider these factors: